Home Visit Dubai What can get you arrested in Dubai? 19 surprising things

 So maybe stating the obvious here but many countries have an alcohol limit for drinking and driving.
 That usually means you’re safe to have one drink and still drive yourself home.
 However the UAE has a zero blood alcohol level for driving, so not even a single drink is permitted if you plan to drive.
 ZERO.

-Don’t take photos of people without their permission
+Taking photos without their permission

 photography in dubai, don't take photos of people without permission in dubai